rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 - Changes related to the configuration model:

-  - Subscriptions are primarily identified by a string identifier rather than a numeric identifier.
+  - Subscriptions are identified by a string identifier rather than a numeric identifier.

   - Purpose has been renamed to Description (since it is a more generic term), limited to 1k characters, but also available for dynamic subscriptions.